 I tell myself that their Easter eggs are theirs, not mine, and the guilt of stealing candy from a baby makes me keep my mitts off their stash (for the most part!).
 If I am tempted, I find it easier to stay on track if I swap a nibble of an Easter egg (that is bound to lead to me scoffing the whole thing and using my SmartPoints as well as next door’s) for a smaller item like a Cadbury Creme Egg for 9 SmartPoints.

 You can also have a Malteser’s Mini Bunny for 3 SmartPoints.
 Or how about changing it up with a Cadbury Creme Egg Ice Cream Cone for 8 SmartPoints?
 They’re portion controlled, you can track them on the WW app and they’ll give you that chocolate fix without going over your SmartPoints allowance.

 Tap into the world of support at WW

 And don’t forget, if you do go off track this Easter, the best thing to do is to draw a line under it and move on.
 Start afresh the next day.
 Prep your meals, hydrate, schedule in some exercise and stick to your SmartPoints allowance.

-Access all the support at your fingertips on Instagram, the WW website, Connect (within the WW App), Facebook and of course your Wellness Workshops.
+Access all the support at your fingertips on Instagram, the WW website, Connect (within the WW App), Facebook and of course your Workshops.
 And don’t worry, it’s another six months before the Christmas chocs hit the shelves again!